katerebekah/books-r-us/library-menu.md

 - the ability to add a new book to the library
 - the ability to add a new patron to the library
-- the ability to retrieve all the books of the library
+- the ability to retrieve all the books in the library
-- the ability to retrieve all *available* books of the library
+- the ability to retrieve all *available* books in the library
 - the ability to retrieve all the patrons of the library
-- the ability to retrieve all the patrons who are allowed to check out another book
+- the ability to retrieve all the patrons who can checkout additional books
-- the ability to check out a book to a patron (the book is marked as unavailable, and the book is added to the patron's checked out books - but only if a patron is allowed to check out and additional book)
+- the ability to check out a book to a patron
+	- the book should be marked as unavailable
+	- the book should be added to the patron's checked out books
-- the ability to return a checked out book to the library (the book is marked as available, and the book is removed from the patron's checked out books)
+- the ability to return a checked out book to the library
+	- the book is marked as available
+	- the book is removed from the patron's checked out books)

 If you want to move the functionality into a separate LibraryService class, you may.
 It's up to you.